 When we made the decision to do the traditional backpacking route of Australia, at first I was kind of dreading it because of all the flights involved.
 BUT, after a bit of research and googling (yay for Google!)
 I stumbled upon Greyhound coaches and I pretty much knew it was the best option for us.

-Doesn’t it take, like, forever to see Australia by coach?
+Doesn’t it take forever to see Australia by coach?

 The longest coach ride we did was 12 hours – which seems like a lot, but to be honest it was kind of nice.
 I stocked up on a couple of cheap movies from iTunes, synced my Spotify so I had lots of new music to listen to – and then just sat back and enjoyed the ride.
 It’s not like UK coach journeys where you never stop for rests or toilets – the guys at Greyhound are pretty good with stopping frequently for that kind of stuff, maybe once every 3 hours – if not more.
 I’m not a big fan of coach-toilets (even though there are some on board) so I was pretty glad for the frequent rest stops!